OFFLINE-GmbH/multi-timeline.js/README.md

         draggable: true                     // Use when `allDraggable` is set to `false`
                                             // makes this specific timeline draggable

+        resizeable: true                    // Use when `allResizeable` is set to `false`
+                                            // makes this specific timeline resizeable

     }

 If the `start` or `end` attributes are not specified, the timeline becomes infinite in corresponding direction.